Could an English Teacher Career and Education Be for You?

 What about Compensation?

-According to the U.S. Bureau of Labor Statistics current Occupational Outlook Handbook, the median national annual salary for English language and literature teachers, post secondary is $63,730.
+According to the 2019 U.S. Bureau of Labor Statistics Occupational Employment Statistics, the median national annual salary for English language and literature teachers, post secondary is $64,340.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Although entry-level salaries may be lower, with greater seniority and by completing advanced education, you will increase your earning potential.
 Public school teachers who teach core studies such as English enjoy reliable job security.
 Additionally, comprehensive benefits packages and lengthy summer vacations are important factors to consider when assessing total compensation.